 - Parkinson’s Disease

-When selecting a policy, it’s important to find out exactly which conditions you’ll be covered for and any limitations.
-For example, some insurers will only cover you for cancer in the advanced stages.
+When choosing a policy, it’s important to find out exactly which conditions are covered.
+For example, some insurers will only cover cancer in the advanced stages.

 Does Income Protection insurance cover illnesses?

-Income protection insurance usually covers a broad range of physical and mental illnesses.
-This is as well as injuries, provided that you’ve been left unable to work as a result.
+Income protection insurance usually covers a broad range of physical and mental illnesses, as well as injuries, as long as you’re unable to work as a result.
+But like all plans, some issues aren’t covered.

-With most insurers, the cost of your premiums will depend on various factors including:
+WWith most insurers, the cost of your premiums will depend on:

 - Your age